Pratham2301/Data-Structures-and-Algorithms/README.md

 7. Make a pull request and you are done
 8. Note : if maintainer has suggested changes, do that, otherwise your request won't be considered

-**Keep Checking leaderBoard to know whether your PR is accepted or not**
+**Keep Checking leaderBoard to know whether your PR is accepted or not : https://adorable-scone-a2f25a.netlify.app/**

 ## Things you can contribute to